frettini/project_alias/README.md

 - Change language
 - Adjust trigger sensitivity and delay

+### Fork features
+- Trigger Button in browser
+- Voice Speed Setting
+- Additional communication functions for separate applications

 ### Build Guide
 For the complete step-by-step guide and 3D files see our **[Instructables](https://www.instructables.com/id/Project-Alias)**.

 ### Easy Setup 🔧

+*As of right now, the link to the image doesn't seem to work, the installation should be done using the RaspberryPi setup and Installation section below.

 We have made the setup even easier with a SD-card clone of our working Alias.
 1. **[Download]()** the latest .img file
 2. Use **[Etcher](https://etcher.io/)** to flash a micro SD card with the .img file.